top of page

 2006-11 I became the Artistic Director of Tempo Dance Festival - lifting the festival to new heights of general awareness and popularity.

-2009 I created my solo Witch Bitch to open for Morgana’s solo show Height of the Eiffel Tower which I continued to perform til 2014.
+2009 I created my solo Witch Bitch to open for Morgana’s solo show, The Height of the Eiffel Tower which I continued to perform til 2014.

 Canopy Short Film, 2001